anish2105/Attention-is-all-you-need/README.md

 ---

 ## Conclusion
 This implementation showcases the core components of a transformer for English-to-Italian translation.
-Experimenting with different configurations and training for more epochs can significantly improve results.